tshikaboom/prodino-gsm-http/README.md

 - Test the `/sms/` endpoint: GET, POST, PUT/PATCH, DELETE
 - Document everything
 - Move as much Strings as possible to char arrays
+- Use local namespaces to get some safety wrt. code robustness

 The tty is accessible with baud 115200.
 There's lots of configuration options available in `config.h`.
 The server gets chatty when the macros `DEBUG` and